A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 \subsubsection{3.5~keV line}

-The detection of an ``unidentified'' line was reported recently in the stacked spectrum of galaxy clusters~\cite{Bulbul:14}, in the individual spectra of nearby galaxy clusters~\cite{Bulbul:14,Boyarsky:14z,Iakubovskyi:2015dna} (see also~\cite{2014arXiv1411.0050U}), in the Andromeda galaxy~\cite{Boyarsky:14z}, and in the Galactic Center region~\cite{Jeltema:2014qfa,Boyarsky:14y,Riemer-Sorensen:2014yda}, see also~\cite{Iakubovskyi:2015wma} for a recent review.
+The detection of an unidentified line was reported recently in the stacked spectrum of galaxy clusters~\cite{Bulbul:2014sua}, in the individual spectra of nearby galaxy clusters~\cite{Bulbul:2014sua,Boyarsky:2014jta,Iakubovskyi:2015dna} (see also~\cite{Urban:2014yda}), in the Andromeda galaxy~\cite{Boyarsky:2014jta}, and in the Galactic Center region~\cite{Jeltema:2014qfa,Boyarsky:2014ska,Riemer-Sorensen:2014yda}, see also~\cite{Iakubovskyi:2015wma} for a recent review.
 The position of the line is $E= 3.55$~keV with an uncertainty in position $\sim 0.05$~keV.
-If the line is interpreted as originating from a two-body decay of a DM particle, then the latter has its mass at about $m_s\simeq 7.1$~keV and the lifetime $\tau_{DM}\sim 10^{27.8 \pm 0.3}$~sec~\cite{Boyarsky:14z} (and more narrow range based on the results of~\cite{Bulbul:14}).
-Using Eq.~(\ref{gamma}) and converting the lifetime to the sterile neutrino mixing angle, one finds $\sin^2(2\theta)\simeq (2-20)\times 10^{-11}$~\cite{Boyarsky:14z} or $\sin^2(2\theta)\simeq (4-11)\times 10^{-11}$ (based on results of~\cite{Bulbul:14}).
-The estimates of the errors on the mixing angle $\theta^2$ derived from different types of data are widely different.
-For example, Ref.~\cite[Fig.~14]{Bulbul:14} shows the scatter in the possible mixing angles derived from the statistics of the data and not including the systematic error due to the uncertainties of the cluster mass estimates.
-The 3.5~keV line was also detected in the Galactic Center~\cite{Jeltema:2014qfa,Riemer-Sorensen:2014yda,Boyarsky:14y} with a flux that is be consistent with the DM interpretation of the line in clusters and in the Andromeda galaxy~\cite{Boyarsky:14y}.
-Namely, it is sufficiently strong (to be consistent with the cluster detection) and sufficiently weak to be consistent with the non-detection from the outskirts of the Milky way~\cite{Boyarsky:14z}.
+If the line is interpreted as originating from a two-body decay of a DM particle, then the latter has its mass at about $m_s\simeq 7.1$~keV and the lifetime $\tau_{DM}\sim 10^{27.8 \pm 0.3}$~sec~\cite{Boyarsky:2014jta} (and more narrow range based on the results of~\cite{Bulbul:2014sua}).
+Using Eq.~(\ref{gamma}) and converting the lifetime to the sterile neutrino mixing angle, one finds $\sin^2(2\theta)\simeq (2-20)\times 10^{-11}$~\cite{Boyarsky:2014jta} or $\sin^2(2\theta)\simeq (4-11)\times 10^{-11}$ (based on results of~\cite{Bulbul:2014sua}).
+The estimates of the errors on the mixing angle $\theta^2$ derived from different types of data show a visible scatter, which is, however, consistent with the quoted errors.
+For example, Ref.~\cite[Fig.~14]{Bulbul:2014sua} shows the scatter in the possible mixing angles derived from the statistics of the data and not including the systematic error due to the uncertainties of the cluster mass estimates.
+The 3.5~keV line was also detected in the Galactic Center~\cite{Jeltema:2014qfa,Riemer-Sorensen:2014yda,Boyarsky:2014ska} with a flux that is be consistent with the DM interpretation of the line in clusters and in the Andromeda galaxy~\cite{Boyarsky:2014ska}.
+Namely, it is sufficiently strong (to be consistent with the cluster detection) and sufficiently weak to be consistent with the non-detection from the outskirts of the Milky way~\cite{Boyarsky:2014jta}.
+However, in the Galactic Center the flux of the line is also consistent with the expectations for plasma emission lines with no need for a dark matter component~\cite{Boyarsky:2014ska,Jeltema:2014qfa}.
+We note that the line is also recently detected in the \textit{NuStar} blank-sky~\cite{Neronov:2016wdd} and Galactic center~\cite{Perez:2016tcq} datasets.
+While it may have an instrumental origin, related to Solar activity~\cite{Neronov:2016wdd}, it was shown in~\cite{Neronov:2016wdd} that in the `no sun' dataset the line is present with the same intensity, and it appears several times stronger near the Galactic center, as Fig.~4 of~\cite{Perez:2016tcq} demonstrates.